tahoemph/blog-software/content/post/crostini-reset-gui.md

 date = "2018-07-06T10:30:33-07:00"
 keywords = []
 type = "post"
-title = "Resetting when access to :0 fails." tags = ["crostini"] topics = []
+title = "Crostini Resetting when access to :0 fails." tags = ["crostini"] topics = []
 description = "Resetting the VM those times you can no longer start a GUI program."